agda/agda-stdlib/doc/style-guide.md

   with the name `≡`.
-  Other modules should be given a 'suitable' qualified name based on its 'long' path-derived name (such as `SetoidEquality` in the example above); commonly occcurring examples such as `Algebra.Structures` should be imported qualified as `Structures` etc.
+  Other modules should be given a 'suitable' qualified name based on its 'long' path-derived name (such as `SetoidEquality` in the example above); commonly occurring examples such as `Algebra.Structures` should be imported qualified as `Structures` etc.
   NB.
 Historical legacy means that these conventions have not always been observed!